8 Best Free Plugins for Customizing the WordPress Dashboard in 2026

 Simple History WordPress Plugin

-Simple History doesn’t add some major functionality to the WordPress dashboard.
+Simple History doesn’t add any major functionality to the WordPress dashboard.
 But it sure is helpful.
-A widget is added to the dashboard home page that shows you which users recently added or updated posts when a widget has been added or removed or even uploaded an image to the Media Gallery.
+A widget is added to the dashboard home page that shows you which users recently added or updated posts or uploaded images to the Media Gallery, and when a widget has been added or removed.

 It also tracks things like plugin activations, user profile updates, logins, and more.
-Very useful for administrators who want to stay on top of whom is doing what.
+Very useful for administrators who want to stay on top of who is doing what.

 Admin Menu Editor Pro for WordPress

 While somewhat similar to Adminimize, Admin Menu Editor Pro does have some unique features worth checking out.
-For instance, not only can you hide dashboard menu items in general or by user role, you can create your own items as well.
+For instance, not only can you hide dashboard menu items in general or by user role, but you can also create your own items.

 Ultimate Dashboard Pro WordPress Plugin